The Eulenspiegel Society: Organizational activities

 TES (pronounced "Tess,") is an entirely volunteer-run nonprofit organization, including an elected board of directors.
 It "promotes sexual liberation for all adults, especially for people who enjoy consensual S/M".
 It regards sexual liberation as a prerequisite for a "truly free" society and it is particularly concerned about the freedom of sexual minorities such as the BDSM community.

-TES generally holds two classes each week (over 100 a year) in New York City, both general meetings, and ones hosted by special interest groups, ranging from bondage to a meet-ups for novices interested in alternative sexualities.
+TES generally holds two classes each week (over 100 a year) in New York City, both general meetings, and ones hosted by special interest groups, ranging from bondage to meet-ups for novices interested in alternative sexualities.
 In 1996, TES hosted the first large BDSM convention, in celebration of its 25th anniversary.
 This event was so well attended that the organization took over two large clubs (Hellfire Club and The Vault) as well as a disco which was converted into a club.
 Over 1,300 people attended.
 This event inspired other leather organizations to hold annual conventions as well.
 It also hosts frequent social events, including parties.
 Membership includes discounts at participating stores and clubs.
 It also supports AIDS prevention education and organizations such as the Free Speech Coalition (FSC) and the National Coalition for Sexual Freedom, for which TES is a founding coalition partner.